ipapi-is/ipapi/README.md

 ---

-The IP address API returns useful meta-information for IP addresses.
+This IP address API returns useful meta-information for IP addresses.
 For example, the API response includes the organization of the IP address, ASN information and geolocation intelligence.

 Furthermore, the API response allows to derive security information for each IP address, for example whether an IP address belongs to a hosting provider (`is_datacenter`), is a TOR exit node (`is_tor`), if an IP address is a proxy (`is_proxy`) or belongs to an abuser (`is_abuser`).

 This API strongly emphasises **datacenter/hosting detection**.
 A complicated hosting detection algorithm was developed to achieve a high detection rate.
 [Thousands of different hosting providers](https://ipapi.is/hosting-detection.html) are tracked.
 Whois records, public hosting IP ranges from hosting providers and a proprietary hosting discovery algorithm are used to decide whether an IP address belongs to a datacenter or not.

 The API includes accurate and rich ASN meta-data.
-For instance, the API output contains whois information for each active ASN and the ASN type is derived by analyzing the company that own the ASN.
+For instance, the API output contains whois information for each active ASN and the ASN type is derived by analyzing the company that owns the AS.

 ## Quickstart